cmu-mars/cmu-robotics/documents/p2-cp3.md

 ## Overview

 This challenge problem is an evolution of Phase 1 Challenge Problem 1 that in Phase 2 will focus on applying adaptations to the software of the robot as it performs missions.
-Current self adaptive systems are typically limited to selecting from pre-determined plans for adapting to specific responses - in the context of BRASS and for long-lived software, these adaptations will need to be discovered as the system is deployed.
+Regardless of the source of changes that BRASS-enabled systems will encounter, in many sysems these will need to be applied during system operation.
+Current self adaptive systems are typically limited to selecting from pre-determined plans for adapting to specific responses - in the context of BRASS and for long-lived software, these adaptations will need to be discovered when the system is in operation.
 Adaptation discovery will be based on relational and probabilistic multi-objective planning over the software / hardware configurations of the robot in response to changes to characteristics of the software (unreliable components, failing sensors) and environment (resource changes, characteristics in the environment).

 ### Research Questions being Addressed